at Paris Las Vegas

 The International Council of Air Shows held its first convention in 1967.
 Since then, the air show community has gathered every year to exchange ideas, conduct business and begin the process of planning the upcoming air show season.
-This year, the ICAS Convention will be held on December 2, 3, 4 & 5 at the Paris Las Vegas Hotel Conference Center in Las Vegas, Nevada.
-ICAS expects approximately 1,500 air show professionals to attend the 2013 ICAS Convention.
+This year, the ICAS Convention will be held December 5, 6, 7 & 8 at Paris Las Vegas in Las Vegas, Nevada.
+CLICK HERE TO COMPLETE YOUR REGISTRATION

 Think of that.
-More than 1,500 subject matter experts.
+Subject matter experts.
 All in one place.
 All at the same time.
 All willing and able to share that expertise with you.

 Year in and year out, our convention delegates tell us that the exhibit sessions are the single most important part of the convention.
 That’s why we focus much of the organization’s attention on making it the best possible tool for introducing air show performers and support service providers to the event organizers who organize and conduct air shows.